gaurav137/azure-cleanroom-samples/big-data/README.md

 > * **_Operator_**: An Azure subscription with adequate permissions to create resources and manage permissions on these resources.
 > * **_Northwind_**: An Azure subscription with adequate permissions to create resources and manage permissions on these resources.
 > * **_Woodgrove_**:  Depends on the demo being performed:
->   `analytics`: An Azure subscription with adequate permissions to create resources and manage permissions on these resources.
+>   `analytics-sse/analytics-cpk`: An Azure subscription with adequate permissions to create resources and manage permissions on these resources.
->   `analytics-s3`: An AWS account with an IAM user access key and secret which has adequate permissions to create/read/write S3 buckets.
+>   `analytics-s3-sse`: An AWS account with an IAM user access key and secret which has adequate permissions to create/read/write S3 buckets.

 Initialize the environment for executing the samples by executing the following command from the `/home/samples` directory for **every** persona: